 Sixth Form Team

-Ms Nedjdet - Head of Year 12 and Year 13 is responsible for your pastoral care
+Ms Nedjdet - Head of Year 13 is responsible for Year 13 pastoral care

 Well done to our Year 13 leavers.
 They secured incredible destinations including:

 King's College London